dhaven/davidhaven-blog/content/_index.md

 ---
-title: "david haven home website"
+title: "David Haven"
-description: "welcome message"
+description: "A Systems Engineer's home"
 ---

 Thanks for making your way to my website!